softworkz/emby-wiki/Remote-control.md

 * ItemId - The id of the item to browse to
 * ItemName - The name of the item to browse to
 * ItemType - The type of the item to browse to
-* Context (optional). movies, tv, music, games.
-Clients may choose to ignore this.

 ###Sending a play command